Bachelor of Arts in Anthropology: Career Path

 Overview of Bachelor of Arts in Anthropology

-A Bachelor of Arts (BA) in Anthropology is an undergraduate degree program that focuses on the study of human societies and cultures, both past and present.
-Students in this program will typically take courses in a variety of anthropological sub-disciplines, including cultural anthropology, archaeology, physical anthropology, and linguistic anthropology.
-They will learn about the ways in which different cultures and societies are organized, and how they change over time.
-They will also study the methods and theories used by anthropologists to conduct research and interpret their findings.
 Some programs may also include opportunities for fieldwork or internships, allowing students to gain hands-on experience in anthropological research.
-Graduates with a BA in anthropology can work in a variety of fields including non-profit organizations, government agencies, and private companies.
+Graduates with a BA in anthropology can work in various fields, including non-profit organizations, government agencies, and private companies.
 They can also go on to graduate studies in anthropology or related fields.

 Course Outlines

-• Archaeology: This course covers the study of human cultures and societies of the past, through the analysis of artifacts, architecture, and other material remains.
+• Archaeology: This course covers the study of human cultures and societies of the past through the analysis of artifacts, architecture, and other material remains.

 • Anthropological Theory: This course covers the major theoretical perspectives in anthropology, including structural-functionalism, cultural materialism, and post-modernism.